 Quantum mechanics is a mess.
-It is a hard to grasp the theory of something where if you phrase certain aspects of it incorrectly it only causes further confusion, especially to the masses who are trying to understand it.
+It is hard to grasp the theory of something.
+If you phrase certain aspects of it incorrectly, it only causes further confusion, especially to the masses who are trying to understand it.
 But just because quantum mechanics is thick doesn’t mean it has revealed all its secrets.
 In fact, I’d say we keep finding new ways to upend our notions of reality as we go down the quantum rabbit hole…

 You would think A and B should agree with their results, but we actually made another hidden assumption.
 We think everyone is collecting their data in the same way, but the way we infer a quantum state has drastic implications as to what result we get.
 If you measure property 1 and someone else measures property 2, even though they are related to each other, the averaging of results yields contradictory results.
 But if two different people use the same methods on the same system, no contradictions should arise.
 And yet, once the probabilities are all solved, scientists found that around 8% of the time A and B arrive at different conclusions as to the coin toss result (Ibid).

 Andreas Albrecht was looking at the Universe just a short, short while after the Big Bang and happened to find a paradox.
 You see, clocks are a man-made construction used to note the passage of time.
 At the time of the Big Bang, no clocks were present as well as no one to note the transition of events.
-A few moments after the Big Bang, when the Universe was about a grapefruit sized object, quantum mechanics reigned supreme.
-Probabilities of future events were…complicated, especially without a clock to notate the transition.
-In fact, without a clock it was impossible to determine which future we would take, for its readings would cause the wavefunction of the Universe to collapse.
+A few moments after the Big Bang, when the Universe was about a grapefruit-sized object, quantum mechanics reigned supreme.
+The probabilities of future events were… complicated, especially without a clock to notate the transition.
+In fact, without a clock, it was impossible to determine which future we would take, for its readings would cause the wavefunction of the Universe to collapse.
 Was time actually needed?
 Albrecht removed it from the equations of the moment and therefore lost relativity at that moment also.
-What he found was that the potential Universes were all crazy and no consistent theory of physics dominated any of them.
+What he found was that the potential Universes were all crazy, and no consistent theory of physics dominated any of them.
 Is this evidence that quantum cosmology is in trouble?
 For if not, then “the fundamental physical laws are not fundamental” but determined in some unknown capacity (Frank).

 Ananthaswamy, Anil.
 “New Quantum Paradox Clarifies Where Our Views of Reality Go Wrong.”
 Quantamagazine.com.
 Quanta, 03 Dec.
 2018.
 Web.
 22 Sept.
 2020.